Agricultural Hall

 617-388-7378 / e-mail Ag Hall

-If you have events to add or edit, give me a shout.
+If you have events to add/edit/censor (those baby chick sexing classes can get a little racy), give me a shout.

 Bees: There are several very experienced beekeepers living in metro-Boston, and they offer everything from beginner classes to more in-depth explorations and hands-on workshops.
 AH also offers classes and workshops from time to time in various aspects of managing hives.
 Keep checking here for class dates, or send me an email and I will let you know when dates are set.